live-keys/livekeys/doc/pages/running.md

 * **Save As** - Opens a dialog to save the opened file.
 Note that in order to save the file directly, you can use the "CTRL+S" key combination.
 * **Open File** - Opens a new file.
-If the file being opened is outside the currently opened project (and the opened project is folder based), then the user will be asked whether Live CV should close the current project and scope to the new one.
+If the file being opened is outside the currently opened project (and the opened project is folder based), then the user will be asked whether Livekeys should close the current project and scope to the new one.
 * **Open Project Folder** - Opens a new project folder.
-Live CV will automatically look for the file to run using the above mentioned rules.
+Livekeys will automatically look for the file to run using the above mentioned rules.
-* **Live CV Log Window** - Opens the log window, in which you will either internal messages from Live CV, or custom debug messages from within the application.
+* **Livekeys Log Window** - Opens the log window, in which you will either internal messages from Livekeys, or custom debug messages from within the application.
 The following code for example will show the "Rectangle loaded" message within the log window.